llyjy21/Opencv/ResizeMatch/Readme.md

-Representive photo of one region
+Representative photo of one region
 -----
 > Recently, my friends and I am doing a project to find the representative photo of one region.